-Somehow the idea that moisturizers are a no-no for pimple-prone skin started circulating many years back, and now a lot of people with acne avoid them like the plague.
+Somehow, the idea that moisturizers are a no-no for pimple-prone skin started circulating many years back, and now a lot of people with acne avoid them like the plague.
 In reality, moisturizers are an essential part of the acne skin care routine.
-The acne treatment your dermatologist prescribed or recommended probably contains drying ingredients like benzoyl peroxide, which can suck the moisture out of your skin and leave it looking red and irritated.
+The acne treatment your dermatologist prescribed or recommended may contain drying ingredients like benzoyl peroxide, which can suck the moisture out of your skin and leave it looking red and irritated.
 A good moisturizer will keep the water in your skin and help avoid unsightly drying and peeling.

 Should You Use Scrubs and Masks for Acne?

 There's no need to slather your face in day-glo green or mud and scare off all the neighborhood kids.
 Experts say masks and scrubs do little, if anything, to improve acne.
 A gentle, non-abrasive cleanser that's formulated for your skin type (oily, dry, or combination) will do a lot more to keep your face pimple-free.

 Acne-Friendly Aftershave Lotions

 Men with acne need to pay attention to their skin care regimen, too.
 Shaving can be both a plus and minus for a man's skin.
 The plus is that shaving each day acts as a natural exfoliant, opening your pores so the excess oil can drain out.
 But if you shave the wrong way or use the wrong products, you could wind up with more acne.
 Or, you could get razor bumps, which aren't acne but look a lot like them.
 Razor bumps pop up when newly cut, sharp-ended hairs turn back into the skin and make the skin swell up.